FuelsEurope

 16 Aug 2022

-Their ask — FuelsEurope requests protection for commercially sensitive information and intellectual property rights in data sharing systems.
+Message — FuelsEurope requests protection for commercially sensitive information and intellectual property rights in data sharing systems.
 They want industry consultation before authorities commission tests, especially for complex petroleum substances.
 They also seek inclusion in the Expert Working Group implementing the policy.123

-How it helps them — This would preserve their competitive position and protect research and development secrets.45
+Why — This would preserve their competitive position and protect research and development secrets.45

-Who loses — Public health advocates lose fuller transparency on chemical safety test data.
+Impact — Public health advocates lose fuller transparency on chemical safety test data.

 20 Jul 2022

-Meeting with Henrik Hololei (Director-General Mobility and Transport) and
+Meeting with Henrik Hololei (Director-General Mobility and Transport) and Hydrogen Europe and

 12 Jul 2022 · Working plan of the alliance